 Materials

-All material costs to include a charges. administration, ordering, delivery and handling
+All material costs to include administration, ordering, delivery and handling charges.

-Material invoices will accomp pany all claims for payment.
+Material invoices will accompany all claims for payment.

-Material shall be charged at cost plus %
+Material shall be charged at cost plus%

 Signed in the capacity of

-(IN BLOCK CAPITALS) $\overline{\mathcal{O}}$
+(IN BLOCK CAPITALS)

 on behalf of

-Telephone No 19

-Summary 3
+summary 3